LogtalkDotOrg/logtalk3/library/hook_flows/NOTES.md

 Note that these two basic hook flows can be freely combined and also used as examples of how to construct custom hook flows.

+When using a backend Prolog compiler that supports modules, it's also possible to use as parameter a list of hook modules as long as their names do not coincide with the names of loaded objects.